nadangergeo/RWD-Table-Patterns/README.md

 RWD-Table-Patterns
 ==================

 This is an experimental awesome solution for responsive tables with complex data.
-It's a fork based on Filament Group's repo with a more complete solution and some new features.
+It was *originally* based on Filament Group's experimental repo, but has during the years grown up to be a more complete solution with new features.

 **Note:** The [dev branch](https://github.com/nadangergeo/RWD-Table-Patterns/tree/dev) contains a bunch of bug-fixes and the code is prettier...
 Although, we cannot guarantee its stability yet.
 Any contributions and testing is welcomed :)